 The average male dust mite lives an average of 20 to 30 days.
 A mated female can live up to 10 weeks, laying 60 to 100 eggs during the last five weeks of her life.
 In 10 weeks, a single dust mite produces about 2,000 fecal particles.

 Unlike pollen, dust mites are present year-round in nearly every bedroom and home.
 While dust mites thrive in warm, humid environments like bedding, fabric, carpet furnishing and clothing, they are also found in dry or cold climates.
 Dust mites are able to survive and reproduce easily in bedding (especially in pillows) because of the humidity generated by the human body during breathing and perspiring.

-The average person sheds about 1.5 grams of skin cells every day (about 0.3-0.45 kg per year), which is enough to feed roughly one million dust mites under ideal conditions.
+According to the Asthma and Allergy Foundation of America (AAFA), the average person sheds about 1.5 grams of skin cells every day (about 0.3-0.45 kg per year), which is enough to feed roughly one million dust mites under ideal conditions.

 Most dust mite allergies are mild and do not require treatment.
 Minimizing exposure to dust by regularly washing linens and fabric in hot water, vacuuming carpets and washing floors can help prevent reactions.
 However, individuals who experience frequent allergies may benefit from allergy medications, such as antihistamines, nasal sprays, decongestants and allergen immunotherapy (allergy shots).

 Dust mite allergies are most common among children, but they can develop at any age.
 Some people outgrow their allergies as they age.